DeepNought/GetDataProject/README.md

 The selection of the variables was accomplished by using the *grep()* function.
 The **features.txt** file was read using *readLines()* and *grep()* was passed the search string and the vector returned by *readLines()* as arguments.
-(See the R script for the specific *grep()* call.
-This yielded an index vector that was used to select the names of the variables as well as sub-setting the data frame object containing all 561 variables.
+(See the R script for the specific *grep()* call.)
+This yielded an index vector that was used to select the names of the variables as well as to subset the data frame object containing all 561 variables.
 Again, 66 variables and their corresponding names were selected.